-- The MMU recommends a comprehensive review of the ways in which the solution based dfax allocation method is implemented.
-The goal for such a process would be to ensure that the most rational and efficient approach to implementing the solution based dfax method is used in PJM.
+to implementing the solution based dfax method is used in PJM.
 Such an approach should allocate costs consistent with benefits and appropriately calibrate the incentives for investment in new transmission capability.
 No replacement approach should be approved until all potential alternatives, including the status quo, are thoroughly reviewed.
 (Priority: Medium.
 First reported 2020.
-Status: Not adopted.) - The MMU recommends changing the minimum distribution factor in the allocation from 0.01 to 0.00 and adding a threshold minimum usage impact on the transmission facilities.18 (Priority: Medium.
+Status: Not adopted.)

+• The MMU recommends changing the minimum distribution factor in the allocation from 0.01 to 0.00 and adding a threshold minimum usage impact on the transmission facilities.
+(Priority: Medium.
 First reported 2015.
 Status: Not adopted.)